EduardoKrausME/moodle-message_kopereemail/README.md

 `message_kopereemail` ensures that:

-* There is always “sendable” HTML
+* There is always "sendable" HTML
 * And plain text continues to exist (for clients that prefer text, logs, etc.)

 When you create a custom HTML template: